casemiromjm/alphasquad/docs/final_report.md

 #### THE JUMP ACTION OF THE KANGAROOBOY SHOULD BEHAVE DIFFERENTLY DEPENDING ON ITS STATE

-**Problem in Context**
+**Problema**

 There was a lot of scattered conditional logic when deciding how the KangarooBoy should behave when jumping, as the jumps should be different depending on the items that came to his possession during the game (an helix will alow him to fly, driking a potion will allow him to jump double the height, etc.).
 This is a violation of the **Single Responsability Principle**.
 We could concentrate all the conditional logic in the same method to circumscribe the issue to that one method but the **Single Responsability Principle** would still be violated.

-**The Pattern**
+**Pattern escolhido**

-We have applied the **State** pattern.
-This pattern allows you to represent different states with different subclasses.
+Nós utilizamos o **State pattern**.
+Este padrão nos permite representar estados diversos com diferentes subclasses/funcionalidades.
 We can switch to a different state of the application by switching to another implementation (i.e., another subclass).
 This pattern allowed to address the identified problems because […].

-**Implementation**
+**Implementação**

 The following figure shows how the pattern’s roles were mapped to the application classes.